RebeccaHirst/hirstrj-website/content/authors/admin/_index.md

 ---
 # Display name
-title: Rebecca J. Hirst
+title: Dr. Rebecca J. Hirst

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Science officer and Postdoctoral researcher
+role: Cognitive Scientist

 # Organizations/Affiliations to show in About widget
 organizations: